MicrosoftDocs/powerquery-docs/powerquery-docs/powerquery-sdktools/pqtest-credentials.md

 > [!NOTE]
 >`Windows` credentials set in this way default to using the current user's identity.
 Use the [credential-template command](#credential-template) to generate a JSON credential that can be modified to use an alternative windows account credentials.

-**pqtest set-credential -e MyConnector.mez -q MyConnectorQuery.m -p --authenticationKind windows**
+**pqtest set-credential -e MyConnector.mez -q MyConnectorQuery.m -p \-\-authenticationKind windows**

-**pqtest set-credential -e MyConnector.mez -q MyConnectorQuery.m -p --authenticationKind anonymous**
+**pqtest set-credential -e MyConnector.mez -q MyConnectorQuery.m -p \-\-authenticationKind anonymous**

 ### Interactive mode